Riding on the edge

-Lithuanian stunt rider, Aras Gibieza, began doing stunts when he was 10.
-Winner of the 2014 Stunt Riding Eurocup, Gibieza is currently in India to judge and showcase his skills in many Indian cities.
-The guide speaks to the daredevil rider in an exclusive chat.
+Lithuanian stunt rider, winner of the 2014 Stunt Riding Eurocup, Aras Gibieza who is currently in India to judge and showcase his skills in many Indian cities gets candid in an exclusive chat.

 Rebellion is in the DNA of stunt rider, Arunas ‘Aras’ GibieÅ¾a.
 Perhaps why when Gibieza got his first scooter, a Suzuki RG50, at the age of 10, he couldn't think of anything beyond performing stunts.